Laryngocoeles refer to dilatations of the laryngeal ventricular saccule located in paraglottic space of supraglottis.

 On imaging, these lesions are generally characterised as well-defined, thin-walled, fluid or air-filled cystic lesions in the paraglottic space.
 The communication with the laryngeal ventricle is not always identified, and an extralaryngeal extension through the thyrohyoid membrane may or may not be present.

 When small, the lesions are usually asymptomatic and incidentally discovered when imaging the neck for other reasons.
-Symptoms vary accordingly to the size and extension of the lesion, and may include: sore throat, dysphagia, stridor, neck lump, and/or airway obstruction.
+Symptoms vary accordingly to the size and extension of the lesion and may include: a sore throat, dysphagia, stridor, neck lump, and/or airway obstruction.

 Laryngocoeles are usually acquired rather than congenital.
 They are lined by pseudostratified, columnar, ciliated epithelium.
 Occasional areas of stratified squamous epithelium +/- submucosal serous and mucous glands may be present.